CompuNanoLab/PlasmaPhysicsLab/Orbit_Theory.md

 $$ x(t)=x_c+\rho_L \sin(\omega t+ \phi_0) \quad y(t)=y_c+\rho_L \cos(\omega t+ \phi_0)$$

 where $(x_c,y_c)$ is called **guiding center** or Larmor centre, and $\rho_L=v_\perp/\omega_c$ is the cyclotron, gyro or **Larmor radius**.
 Note that the cyclotron frequency increases with the magnetic field $B$.
-Also the electron gyro frequency is much larger than the ion gyro frequency, and the gyro radius increases with the perpendicular velocity $v_\perp$ and decreases as the magnetic field $B$ increases.
+Also, the electron gyro frequency is much larger than the ion gyro frequency, and the gyro radius increases with the perpendicular velocity $v_\perp$ and decreases as the magnetic field $B$ increases.

-The solutions describe a circular uniform motion in the $x-y$ plane characterized by the Larmor radius while along the direction of the $\mathbf{B}$ field the motion is uniform.
-The sign of the charge decides on the direction of the circular motion.
+The solutions describe a circular uniform motion in the $x-y$ plane characterized by the Larmor radius while along, the direction of the $\mathbf{B}$ field, the motion is uniform.
+The sign of the charge decides the direction of the circular motion.
 This kind of motion is called **cyclotron motion** or gyro motion.
 The guiding center  is the center of the particle orbit which exhibits good confinement perpendicular to the direction of the magnetic field and no confinement parallel to the magnetic field.
 The motion is analogous to a current flowing in a coil and produces a magnetic field that always opposes the applied $\mathbf{B}$: the gyro motion is diamagnetic.

 ## $\mathbf{B}$ and $\mathbf{F}$ uniform and constant